Darthdevv/JavaScript/README.md

 # JavaScript
-Practicing JavaScript and implementing new patterns and algorithms and data structures
+Practicing JavaScript and implementing new patterns and algorithms and data structures and Problem Solving